Take Care of Those You Care About

 In New York, a program called Consumer Directed Personal Assistance Program or CDPAP enables Medicaid-eligible patients to find, hire, manage, and, if needed, replace their home caregivers.
 The CDPAP gives care recipients more control over the level of care they receive and from whom such care will be from.
 With this direct control, consumers can make decisions independent from vendors or agencies who used to manage their care.
 The CDPAP is for the elderly, disabled, or individuals with health issues that in some way affect their independence or self-sufficiency.
 Personal Assistants hired by the consumer through CDPAP must be at least 18 years old.
 This excludes the assigned representative or guardian.
 Some other restrictions may apply.

 Hire Someone You Know and Trust

 Adjusting to the idea of getting care services from a stranger is often a challenge for many people.
 With CDPAP, you can turn this experience into a less stressful one – you no longer need to adjust to having a caregiver you don’t know.
-You can hire either your sister, brother, children, friends, family members and even caregivers you hired in the past.
 You get care directly from someone you trust.
+A PA could be a friend, neighbor, or even a family member, but cannot include a parent caring for a child under 21, a consumer’s spouse, or a consumer’s designated representative.
 All in all, the result leads to more positive healthcare outcomes.